Law Enforcement Officer Position

 Written Examination Yes, required

-LEO/CO Physical Ability Test (PAT) No, not required (may be required later)
+LEO/CO Physical Ability Test (PAT) Yes, required

 Minimum Age 21